MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-live-chat.md

   - Tags (msdyn_octags)

 > [!IMPORTANT]
+>
-> The migration of the account, channel, bot configuration, and AI and analytics settings is not in scope.
+> - The migration of the account, channel, bot configuration, and AI and analytics settings is not in scope.
+> - If you try to migrate workstreams data for live chat with context variables, it might fail.
+For a workaround, see [Import fails in Configuration Migration tool for decision ruleset with context variables for chat workstreams](https://go.microsoft.com/fwlink/p/?linkid=2165393)

 ## Export and import live chat configuration